izZERO/Overclock/README.md

 ***
 # ***Description***
-E-commerce site for PC-Parts with Inventory management, Analytical Dashboard and Chatbot
+E-commerce site for PC-Parts with Inventory management, Analytical Dashboard and Chatbot.
+The website is compatible for both computers and mobile phones.

 # ***User stories***
 ### As a user, my functional requirements are: